 The short answer is that it lists all of the files that we want to be ignored; that means that those files will not be taken into account when interacting with Git.

-If you’ve used the create-react-app to set up your React project then this file should have already been provided to you within the project files, and it would look something like this:
+If you’ve used the create-react-app command to set up your React project, then this file should have already been provided to you within the project files, and it would look something like this:

 # See https://help.github.com/articles/ignoring-files/ for more about ignoring files. # dependencies /node_modules /.pnp .pnp.js # testing /coverage # production /build # misc .DS_Store .env.local .env.development.local .env.test.local .env.production.local npm-debug.log* yarn-debug.log* yarn-error.log*

 Comments in this file start with the # symbol and are ignored by the software.
 All the other entries are file patterns to be ignored by git.
-You should provide one configuration per line.
-Take a look at git documentation to see how those should be written.
+You should provide one ignored file or directory path per line.
+You can check the git documentation to get a better idea of how those would be written.

-Let’s now take a look at a small example.
-I have uncommitted BUT tracked files in my project.
+Let’s now take a look at a small example; here we have uncommitted but tracked files in a project.

-The next step is to remove.
 Let’s now make git forget about the src folder by running the following command in the terminal:

 git rm -r --cached src/.

 We can now start tracking those files again.
-Including our newly created dummy.txt.
+Including our newly created dummy.txt file.